 A list of five Choosing Wisely recommendations from the field of occupational medicine caught my attention the other day.
 For those of you who have never had the pleasure of working with a real live occupational therapist, they are under-appreciated healthcare professionals who help recuperating patients develop, recover, and improve practical skills they need for daily living.
-The goal of the Choosing Wisely campaign is to basically help reduce waste in the healthcare system and avoid patient risks associated with unnecessary treatment.
+Basically, the goal of the Choosing Wisely campaign is to help reduce waste in the healthcare system and avoid patient risks associated with unnecessary treatment.
 It’s all good.
 But the part of this occupational medicine list from Choosing Wisely Canada that stopped me in my tracks was the first recommendation on this list:

 At first blush, this recommendation seems to make sense.
-Doctors are urged not to approve time off from work following injury or illness unless medically indicated because “supporting absence from work creates disability which in turn negatively impacts health.”
+Doctors are urged NOT to approve time off from work following injury or illness unless medically indicated because “supporting absence from work creates disability which in turn negatively impacts health.”

 It is a sweeping overstatement to claim that “supporting absence of work creates disability.”